odoo/documentation/content/contributing/documentation/rst_guidelines.rst

 If you need to reference an internal documentation page or a file that is not sitting in the same directory as your current page, always make use of *relative file paths* rather than *absolute file paths*.
 An absolute file path indicates the location of the target from the root of its file tree.
-A relative file path makes use of smart notations (such as ``../`` git that redirects to the parent folder) to indicate the location of the target *relative* to that of the source document.
+A relative file path makes use of smart notations (such as ``../`` that redirects to the parent folder) to indicate the location of the target *relative* to that of the source document.

 Example